ask us at email@example.com

 does this class count for any course credit?

 Web Lab counts for 6 course units at MIT, under the course number 6.148.

 Cross-registered students shoud check whether these units are applicable at their university, though typically the units are accepted.

 how do i sign up?

-Once pre-registration/registration opens up for IAP, MIT's January term, students should be able to register for the class through its course number, 6.148.
+Register through our student portal for either competition or credit.
+In addition, once pre-registration/registration opens up for IAP, MIT's January term, students should register for the class through its course number, 6.148.

 Cross-registering students should be able to follow the same procedure for 6.148 as they would for any other class they would register for at MIT.